mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 Company Owners and Project Administrators can create, delete and update those Marketplace items exclusively available for their Company, but they cannot manage public Marketplace items.
 The Console Super User role, instead, has permission to manage all Marketplace items from the CMS without any limitations.

-If you want to contribute to the **Mia-Platform Marketplace** by making your Marketplace item accessible to other Companies, you can visit [this page](/marketplace/add_to_marketplace/marketplace_items_accessibility.md).
+If you want to contribute to the **Mia-Platform public Marketplace** by making your Marketplace item accessible to other Companies, you can visit [this page](/marketplace/add_to_marketplace/marketplace_items_accessibility.md).

 :::

 :::info

-To learn how to migrate an item from the public to private Marketplace and vice versa, please refer to the [dedicated page](/marketplace/add_to_marketplace/change_marketplace_item_visibility.md).
+To learn how to migrate an item from the public to private internal Marketplace and vice versa, please refer to the [dedicated page](/marketplace/add_to_marketplace/change_marketplace_item_visibility.md).

 :::